laptameoj/ecommerce/part-three.md

 Refs on an object schema are made by specifying the type as `Schema.Types.ObjectId`, AND adding a `ref: [modelName]` key on that same schema.

-IE - If I have a Pet with a reference to an Owner it would look like this:
+I.E. - If I have a Pet with a reference to an Owner it would look like this:

 ```
 var petSchema = new mongoose.Schema({